 Although some cases of kennel cough will resolve without treatment, medications may speed recovery or minimize symptoms during the course of infection.
 These include antibiotics that target Bordetella bacteria and cough medicines.

 You may also find that keeping your dog in a well-humidified area and using a harness instead of a collar, especially for dogs that strain against a leash, will minimize the coughing.

 Most dogs with kennel cough recover completely within three weeks, though it can take up to six weeks in older dogs or those with other medical conditions.
 Because serious, ongoing kennel cough infection can lead to pneumonia, be sure to follow up with your veterinarian if your dog doesn’t improve within the expected amount of time.
 Also, if your dog at any time has symptoms of rapid breathing, not eating, or listlessness, contact your vet right away, as these could be signs of more serious conditions.

-There is a vaccine available for kennel cough, one that is delivered as a nasal mist, this vaccine is typically given to dogs once a year, but sometimes are recommended every six months for dogs at high risk for kennel cough.
+The intranasal and oral kennel cough vaccinations are typically given to dogs once a year, but sometimes are recommended every six months for dogs at high risk for kennel cough